Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

 If you did not include the regulator in your order, you can simply connect your air hose to your compressor, and skip this section.

-[Render] Hero image of entire setup to date, with the air filter highlighted (atc_assembly_air-header1.jpg)

 ![](/_images/_atc/_atc_assembly/_air/atc_assembly_air-parts1.jpg){.aligncenter .size-full .wid}

 1. If needed, install the quick-disconnect ball valve onto your air compressor.